1ade/Calc/README.md

 # Calc
-A simple calculator program using javascript , mathjs, html and css
+A simple calculator program using javascript , mathjs, html and css. view demo <a href ='http://1ade.github.io/Calc/'>here</a>